WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ### Template creation in the site editor

 Open the Site Editor from the WordPress admin menu.
-The default view is the blank index.html template.
+The default view is the blank index template.

 Open the Add block menu and select and place a new template part.
 The block will have the default name "Untitled Template Part".